-It’s for this reason that the Association for International Broadcasting is leading a collaborative campaign among its Members to raise awareness of the need for and importance of media freedom throughout 2019 and beyond.
+The Association for International Broadcasting is facilitating a collaborative campaign among its Members to raise awareness of the need for and importance of media freedom.

 There are five principal outward facing aims of the AIB’s work in media freedom: